Re-Engaging Disconnected Youth Summit II

 Learn through the Kids At Hope Philosophy that all kids are capable of success - "No Exceptions."

-Sub-Topics Include: Creating a Culture of High Expectations; Addressing Social and Emotional Needs; Addressing Addiction through Youth Empowerment; and Addressing Behavioral Needs.
+Sub-Topics Include: Creating a Culture of High Expectations; Addressing Social and Emotional Needs through Motivational Interviewing; Leadership and Youth Empowerment through addressing Addiction; and Addressing Behavioral Needs.

 Registration Fee: $150.00